 All the parts you need are available in metal or plastic at home centers.
 We chose plastic because the channel was easier to cut.
-You'll also need wire, connectors, outlets and cover plates.
+You'll also need wire, connectors (various sizes), outlets and cover plates.
 (You can use a similar system to run low-voltage wiring for a telephone, TV or computer.)

 You'll need some wiring know-how to complete this job safely.
 You can usually add outlets to an existing circuit unless you plan to plug in a device that draws a lot of power, such as an air conditioner or a space heater.
 Your electrical inspector will review this with you when you apply for a permit.
 Be sure to have your work inspected when it's complete.

-Start by mounting a box base at an existing outlet (Photo 1).
+Start by mounting a box base at an existing outlet.
 You'll later draw power from that outlet to serve the new outlets.
+Turn off the power and make sure it's off using a voltage detector.
+Remove the old outlet and screw a box base to the junction box.
 Cut out the back panel of the box with a utility knife before you screw it to the junction box.
 Then use a stud finder to locate studs and mark them with masking tape.

-Run channel to the first outlet location (Photo 2).
-If the channel won't make any turns or run around corners, just cut it to length with a hacksaw.
+Run channel to the first outlet location.
+If the channel won't make any turns or run around corners, just cut it to length with a hacksaw, drill holes and screw it to studs.
+If the ends don't land on studs, fasten them with drywall anchors.
 But if the channel turns up or down or goes around a corner, miter the adjoining ends at a 45-degree angle.
 A power miter saw will do this fast, although you can also use a miter box to guide a hacksaw blade ($7 at home centers and hardware stores).
 To mount the channel base, drill 1/8-in. holes at each stud and 1/2 in. from the ends.
 Wherever an end doesn't land on a stud, use a drywall anchor.